The Ultimate Ridge Trail Adventure

 Even though the Ridge Trail is still growing, a circumnavigation is considered “complete” if all existing trail segments are traveled at the time of your circumnavigation attempt.
 You can complete new segments as they are added, but the addition of a new segment does not negate your already completed circumnavigation.

-The Ridge Trail is planned as a 550-mile trail.
-As of November 2021, 400 miles are complete.
-There are two continuous stretches (from the Peninsula to Marin, and in the East Bay) but otherwise there are still quite a few gaps in the trail.
+The Ridge Trail is planned as a 550-mile trail, with over 400 miles open and ready to explore today.
+There are two continuous stretches (from the Peninsula to Marin, and in the East Bay) but otherwise there are still gaps in the trail.
 Here are some ways people have tackled them:

-- If they are short, do a road walk.
+- If they are short, you may want to travel along a connecting road.
 HOWEVER, we NEVER encourage you to cross busy roads or highways at undesignated places!

 - Some gaps you may just want to skip.
 Thru-hiking is easiest on our long stretches but harder in the North Bay where there are many more gaps, for example.